tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 **Algorithm 3**: This algorithm computes new distinct doubles as soon as it is possible to do so until the end of the IPP rounds.
-The program then forms any possible triples and then quadruples.
+The program then forms any possible triples.
 Then next, larger-sized sub-products are computed by firstly consuming the smallest existing 'tuples'.

-[INSERT A PSEUDO-CODE  OF ALGORITHM 3]

 `**Algorithm 3 or [A3]**`